refinedev/refine/documentation/blog/2023-02-23-refine-strapi-mantine.md

 We used to `<Route />` components to define the routes for rendering the CRUD pages and authentication pages.
 For protected routes, we used the [`<Authenticated />`](https://refine.dev/docs/api-reference/core/components/auth/authenticated) component.
 The `<Authenticated />` component will redirect the user to the login page if they are not logged in.

-Finally, we used the [`<ThemedLayoutV2 />`](https://refine.dev/docs/api-reference/mantine/components/mantine-themed-layout/) component to wrap protected routes.
+Finally, we used the [`<ThemedLayout />`](https://refine.dev/docs/api-reference/mantine/components/mantine-themed-layout/) component to wrap protected routes.

 After modifying your code, let's update the `src/constants.ts` to use the fake Strapi API.
 You can copy and paste the code below into it.